barendgehrels/langbath/README.md

 Words top 10000         : 82 %
 ```

-So Brothers Karamazov is in the end kind of comparable to Dunno on the Moon, in
+So *The Brothers Karamazov* is in the end kind of comparable to *Dunno on the Moon*, in
 terms of number of words and frequency lists.

 The frequency list, a text file, should have the following format: